John Nuckolls: Career

 The limiting factor in that case is the size of the primary, which cannot be made much smaller than critical mass.
-However, Nuckolls noticed that as the secondary became very small, on the order of milligrams, the energy needed to start the reaction began to fall into the kilojoule range.
-At that point a primary would not be needed, there were a variety of devices that could produce that amount of energy.
+Nuckolls noticed that as the secondary became very small, on the order of milligrams, the energy needed to start the reaction began to fall into the kilojoule range.
+At that point, a nuclear primary would not be needed, there were a variety of devices that could produce that amount of energy.
 The demonstration of the first laser in 1960 provided the right mix of features to be a potential driver for these reactions.
 As these improved, in the late 1960s Nuckolls led an effort to characterize this inertial approach to fusion, much of which was revealed in a 1972 article in Nature.
 It was this work that won him the James Clerk Maxwell Award in 1981.

 Livermore started its laser fusion program in 1962-63 and began to greatly expand its inertial fusion program in the early 1970s as the first high-power lasers became available.
 In 1975, Nuckolls was promoted to become the Associate Leader of the Laser Fusion Program, as well as the Divisional Leader of the "X-group" that designed the fuel targets.
 In 1983 he was promoted to become the Associate Director of the entire Physics branch.
 In 1988 he was promoted to become the Director of the entire Livermore lab.

-In 1991, Nuckolls was awarded the Edward Teller Award for his contributions to inertial confinement fusion.
+In 1991, Nuckolls was awarded the Edward Teller Award for his contributions to inertial confinement fusion, the Department of Energy Distinguished Associate Award in 1995, the Lifetime Achievement Award in 1996 by Fusion Power Associates, the Secretary of Defense Medal for Outstanding Public Service in 1996, and honored with the Enrico Fermi Presidential Award in 2024 for seminal leadership in inertial confinement fusion and high energy density physics, outstanding contributions to national security, and visionary leadership of Lawrence Livermore National Laboratory at the end of the Cold War..